 Video walls offer flexibility in the content you display.
 You can take one input and show this input across the entire video wall.
 For example, an advertisement like the one shown in the image below on a 2×2 video wall.

-Alternatively, you can use a video wall controller in order to feed multiple inputs onto your video wall to show different content on different panels.
+Alternatively, you can use a video wall controller to feed multiple inputs onto your video wall to show different content on different panels.
 For example, you could show different data dashboards or CCTV inputs

 A wide variety of industries use video walls to convey information to a large number of people, whether that be customers or employees, such as: